Hurrian language: Other pronouns

 Hurrian also has several demonstrative pronouns: anni (this), anti/ani (that), akki...aki (one...the other).
 The final vowel /i/ of these pronouns is retained only in the absolutive, becoming /u/ in all other cases, e.g. akkuš "the one" (erg.), antufa ("to that [one]").
 There are also the relative pronouns iya and iye.
-Both forms are free interchangeable.
+Both forms are freely interchangeable.
 The pronoun has the function of the absolutive in the relative clause, and so represents an intransitive subject or a transitive object.
 The interrogative pronoun (who/what) is only attested in the ergative singular (afeš), and once in the absolutive singular (au).

 Adpositions

 Hurrian contains many expressions that denote spatial and abstract relations and serve as adpositions, most of them built on the dative and genitive cases.
 They are almost exclusively postpositions – only one preposition (āpi + dative, "for"), is attested in the texts from Hattusha.
 All adpositions can themselves generally be in the allative, rarely in the dative or in the "e-case".

 Some examples: N-fa āyita or N-fenē āyē (in the presence of; from āyi "face").
 N-fa etīta or N-fa etīfa (for, because of; from eti "body, person"), N-fenē etiyē (concerning), N-fa furīta (in sight of; from furi, "sight, look"), and only in Hattusha N-fa āpita (in front of; from āpi, "front").
 Besides these, there is ištani "space between," which is used with a plural possessive pronoun and the locative, for "between us/you/them", e.g. ištaniffaša (between us, under us).